whitecloud/ansible-styleguide/README.md

 ### Why?

 It's easier to read and it's not hard to do.
-It reduces changset collisions for version control.
+It reduces changeset collisions for version control.

 ## Sudo
 Use the new `become` syntax when designating that a task needs to be run with `sudo` privileges